rordev76/cnp-chargeback-sdk-ror/SETUP.md

 Changing the location of the Cnp configuration file:
 ------------------------------------------------------
-NOTICE you can set the environment variable $CNP_CONFIG_DIR to locate your configuration file in a location other than the $HOME Directory, the the file will reside in $CNP_CONFIG_DIR/.cnp_SDK_config.yml
+NOTICE you can set the environment variable $CNP_CB_CONFIG_DIR to locate your configuration file in a location other than the $HOME Directory, the the file will reside in $CNP_CB_CONFIG_DIR/.cnp_chargeback_config.yml

 Sample configuration file contents
 ----------------------------------